Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Teri Ulm – He wants to know if he can be charged with a crime if he flips off a police officer from afar?

 Jacob Rigney – Yeah.
 Look.
 Believe me.
 I love it when people show up at my office and hire me and pay me lots of money to do that.
 They don’t pay me that much money.
 But they pay me money to do it.
 I appreciate it.
 My daughter appreciates the new shoes and the gourmet food we serve her every day.
 I’m just kidding.
 We don’t do that either.
 But everyone who comes in here to pay me money to represent them would certainly rather have not had to pay me that money.
 And sort of the key to that is not getting arrested in the first place.
-Not committing crimes and not attempting faith… It’s such a rude thing to do; to flip off a police officer.
+Not committing crimes… It’s such a rude thing to do; to flip off a police officer.
 You know.
 Why?
-What’s… What did you get out of it?
+What did you get out of it?
 Is it gonna be worth it?
 Probably not.

 The first step into the criminal justice system in Indiana – About criminal investigations